FAIRmodels

 Welcome to the FAIRmodels website.
 This FAIRmodels platform has various components, which are explained below.

-AI/ML model descriptions can be found at https://v2.fairmodels.org.
+AI/ML model descriptions can be found at https://v3.fairmodels.org.
 This description is based on Model Cards, and extended with several specific fields for search and application of AI models in practice.
-This repository is using a CEDAR metadata template to describe the metadata.
+This repository is using a CEDAR metadata template to describe the metadata of the AI model.
+One of the items in this metadata is the acutal link to the AI model, which can be retrieved if the metadata author made the model available (with or without authentication/authorization possibilities).

 This webpage can also be read by computer systems by requesting for the JSON-LD syntax (as the HTTP accept header).
 An example is shown below: